Harrynoqs/math-magician/README.md

 ## Math magicians: setup

 > Description the project.

-In this project, I continued with the development of the Math Magicians app.
-I developed a React component that hold the core functionality: a calculator.
+In this project, I added the logic needed to make the Calculator component I developed in the previous project actually work.

 ## Built With